-Our school has access to a school nurse hub service.
+Our Academy has access to a school nurse hub service.

-A counsellor from Young Mind works with individual pupils every Friday.
+A counsellor from Young Minds works with individual pupils every Friday.

 The following support is available where needs cannot be met by Quality First Teaching and Intervention groups: Specialist practitioners from outside agencies, such as Speech Therapists and Occupational Health, also practitioners from the Local Authority, for instance, Visual or Auditory Impairment Teams, as well as the Language and Communication Team and SEND services.